keerthan1405/time-tracking/README.md

 run migrations in command line/terminal with "sequelize db:migrate"

-With the above instructions DataBase and tables will create.
+With the above instructions DataBase and tables will be created.

+Now create your account and continue from client side.